selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_modelling_10-11_2022.md

 Download some raster files and use gdalinfo to understand the image in terms of number of bands, pixel resolution, minimum and maximum data, no data value, extent precision.

-Moreover, perform some raster or vector operations using the GDAL/OGR commands.
-Some operations may be includes: cropping the layers base on your study area extension, ensure that raster have been compressed properly (e.g. using -co COMPRESS=DEFLATE -co ZLEVEL=9 options), change pixel resolution, change projection, ensure that the nodata is set correctly.
+Moreover, create a jupyter-notebook and perform some raster or vector operations using the GDAL/OGR commands.
+Some operations may be: cropping the layers base on your study area extension, ensure that raster have been compressed properly (e.g. using -co COMPRESS=DEFLATE -co ZLEVEL=9 options), change pixel resolution, change projection, ensure that the nodata is set correctly.

-Each student is going to show what has been download, explain the characteristic of the rasters/vectors and show the GDAL/OGR operations that has been performed.
+Each student is going to **show the jupyter-notebook** and explain the characteristic of the rasters/vectors and show the GDAL/OGR operations that has been performed.

 #### Lecture 8: 3rd of November, 2022.